fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 ## 7 Follow the Money

-This chapter contains some really well thought through applications of the [power law][power], and its massive implictions, especially for businesses.
+This chapter contains some really well thought through applications of the [power law][power], and its massive implications, especially for businesses.
 Simply that part, simple with business examples, would be worth it for a lot of people.

-You might instead be familiar with the classic 80/20-[pareto principle][pareto], basically saying that 20 percent of the effort get 80 percent of the results.
+You might instead be familiar with the classic 80/20-[Pareto principle][pareto], basically saying that 20 percent of the effort get 80 percent of the results.